cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ConfigurationsGlossary.md

 <br/>

-### Optionally set this to "GCP" or "AWS" if your application is deployed to AWS or GCP.
+### Optionally set this to "GCP" or "AWS" if your application is deployed to AWS or GCP:

 | Variable             | Value                 | Notes                                                               |
 | -------------------- | --------------------- | ------------------------------------------------------------------- |